 The SMGB held a hearing on September 26, 2017 to receive public comment on the Preliminary Review Maps of proposed new and revised Alquist-Priolo Earthquake Fault Zones which were released to the cities of Beverly Hills, Culver City, Los Angeles, Santa Monica, and West Hollywood, and the County of Los Angeles by the California Geological Survey (CGS).
 The 90-day public comment period commenced on July 13, 2017 and ended on October 11, 2017.
 The public hearing notice can be found

-- The next meeting is scheduled for June 9, 2016 in Sacramento.
-The agenda notice can be found here.
+The next regular business meeting is scheduled for December 14 and will be held at Granite Construction in Indio, CA.